 Finally, eating lemons on a regular basis has been linked with improving metabolic markers associated with an increased risk for coronary artery disease, including fasting glucose level and triglyceride count – both factors that contribute heavily towards poor heart health if left unmanaged over time.

-Lemons do contain some sugar, so people with diabetes should monitor their intake, but otherwise, they make an ideal choice as part of any balanced diet plan aimed at maintaining optimal cardiovascular wellness over time.
+Lemons do contain some sugar, so people with diabetes should monitor their intake.
+Still, otherwise, they make an ideal choice as part of any balanced diet plan aimed at maintaining optimal cardiovascular wellness over time.

 Weight Loss Potential from Lemon Consumption